 There are, of course, dozens of other fun things to do in Boston.
 In the list above, I’ve tried to highlight the activities that are particularly well-suited for a visit in October or November.

-If you want to see some of the cities most popular attractions, consider getting the Boston CityPass to save 45% off the admission price of four of the city’s top attractions (New England Aquarium, Museum of Science, Skywalk Observatory, and your choice of Boston Harbor Cruises or Harvard Museum of Natural History.
+If you want to see some of the cities most popular attractions, consider getting the Boston CityPass to save significantly off the admission price of four of the city’s top attractions.
+Included are the New England Aquarium and the Museum of Science, plus your choice of any two of the following:

 Fenway Park Tour